-Sports Minister Rajyavardhan Singh Rathore announced the launch of the #5MinuteAur challenge as part of the Khelo India movement.
-In a video posted on his social media accounts, Rathore is seen playing table tennis with both hands as he speaks about sharing 'five-minutes-more' stories from childhood.
+Sports Minister Rajyavardhan Singh Rathore announced the launch of the #5MinuteAurchallenge as part of the Khelo India movement.
+In a video posted on his social media accounts, Rathore is seen playing table tennis with both hands as he spoke about sharing everyone's 'five-minutes-more' stories from childhood.

-“Remember when we used to play during our childhood, our parents would remind us to do our homework.
+“Remember when we were out playing during our childhood, our parents would remind us to do our homework.
 And what did we say―'just five more minutes'.
-Back then there was no one to speak for us, but today we have a voice.
+Then there was no one to speak for us, but today we have a voice.
 So, why don't we come together for all the children in the country, be their voice and say 'let them play', play five more minutes, India.
 Tweet, make videos and use #5MinuteAur, #KheloIndia.
-And while you're doing this, tell us your five-minutes-more stories as well,” he says in the video.
+And while you're doing this, tell us your five-minutes-more stories as well.”

 Last year, Rathore had made the #FitnessChallenge popular on social media as several actors, politicians and athletes shared their fitness regimens and challenged others to do the same.
-Among the participants then were Virat Kohli, Anushka Sharma, Hrithik Roshan etc. Prime Minister Narendra Modi had also posted a video of his morning exercises.
+Among the participants then were Virat Kohli, Anushka Sharma, Hrithik Roshan, Narendra Modi etc.

 The Khelo India Youth Games 2019 is set to officially kick off in Pune on Wednesday.